ohmyzsh/ohmyzsh/plugins/rails/README.md

 | `RET` | `RAILS_ENV=test`        | Sets `RAILS_ENV` to test        |

 These are global aliases.
 Use in combination with a command or just run them separately.
-For example: `RED rake db:migrate` will migrate the production db.
+For example: `REP rake db:migrate` will migrate the production db.

 ### Legacy stuff